 Explanation:

-In this example, we have taken the print_array function, an array of 5 integers by reference, which ensures the retained array size.
-After that, it shows every array element using the for loop.
-Finally, this method prevents pointer decay and enables us to direct access to the original array.
+In this instance, we are examining the print_array function, which accepts an array containing 5 integers by reference to maintain the array's size.
+Subsequently, it displays each element of the array using a for loop.
+This approach effectively avoids pointer decay and allows direct access to the original array.

 Passing as a Sized Array to Function